rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 Garbage collection in Java is the process of automatically managing memory by reclaiming space occupied by objects that are no longer in use.
 The Java Virtual Machine (JVM) handles garbage collection, relieving developers from manual memory management.
 Garbage collection operates primarily on the heap, the area of memory where objects are stored.
 It identifies and removes unreachable objects, which are objects no longer referenced by the program.

 The most common garbage collection algorithm is the mark-and-sweep algorithm, which involves the following steps:
-- **Marking**: The garbage collector identifies and marks all reachable objects starting from root objects (e.g., global variables, local variables, and method parameters).
+- Marking: The garbage collector identifies and marks all reachable objects starting from root objects (e.g., global variables, local variables, and method parameters).
-- **Sweeping**: The garbage collector scans the heap and removes unmarked objects, freeing up the memory they occupied.
+- Sweeping: The garbage collector scans the heap and removes unmarked objects, freeing up the memory they occupied.
-- **Compacting**: After sweeping, the garbage collector may compact the remaining objects to reduce memory fragmentation.
+- Compacting: After sweeping, the garbage collector may compact the remaining objects to reduce memory fragmentation.

 Garbage collection is triggered automatically by the JVM when it detects low memory or when an object cannot be allocated due to insufficient space.
-Developers can also manually request garbage collection using `System.gc()`, although this is generally discouraged as it can impact performance.
+Developers can also manually request garbage collection using System.gc(), although this is generally discouraged as it can impact performance.
 Java uses generational garbage collection, dividing the heap into generations (young, old/tenured).
 Newly created objects are placed in the young generation, and objects that survive multiple garbage collection cycles are promoted to older generations.
 This approach optimizes garbage collection by focusing on the young generation, where most objects are short-lived.

 ---
 ## 76. Can we override main method in java?
-The main method in Java cannot be overridden in the traditional sense due to it being a `static` method.
+The main method in Java cannot be overridden in the traditional sense due to it being a static method.
 Overriding applies to instance methods in the context of inheritance.
 However, the main method can be overloaded.
 Overloading the main method means creating multiple methods with the same name but different signatures (different parameter lists).
-When the Java Virtual Machine (JVM) starts a program, it specifically looks for the main method with the signature `public static void main(String[] args)`.
-Other overloaded main methods will not be executed automatically by the JVM; they must be called explicitly from within the `public static void main(String[] args)` method or other parts of the code.
+When the Java Virtual Machine (JVM) starts a program, it specifically looks for the main method with the signature public static void main(String[] args).
+Other overloaded main methods will not be executed automatically by the JVM; they must be called explicitly from within the public static void main(String[] args) method or other parts of the code.
 ```java
 class MainMethodExample {